MengxinWu/TodoMVC_RequireJS/README.md

 # The website is: http://120.25.238.31/require/TodoMVC_Require/

 # Update log:
 # 2017/7/14: First commit, completed the html and added main.js.
+# 2017/7/16: This commit, completed all functions and added some comments.